openebs/lvm-localpv/design/lvm/resize_workflow.md

     resource and return success response to the request.
 - Once external-resizer gets success response it will mark PVC pending for filesystem expansion else it will retry until it receives success response.

+Note: `ControllerExpandVolume` gRPC request retrun an error if volume has snapshots.

 ##### Filesystem Expansion